Souvenir Story: The Yule Lads of Iceland

 Here’s how our feline friend joins the story.

 Just like my cat likes to curl up on my freshly laundered and folded clothes and get his hair ALL OVER IT, this cat also has an affinity for apparel.
-The Yuletide Cat is the ultimate fashion police, making sure you’re wearing brand new garments for the holiday.
+The Yuletide Cat (or Icelandic Christmas Cat, if you prefer) is the ultimate fashion police, making sure you’re wearing brand new garments for the holiday.
 And if you don’t have new clothes?
 Well, that’s where the “eating children” hobby comes into play.

 Worn out clothes were a sign of working hard.
 During the Christmas season, new clothes would be made or gifted to those who had worn through their clothing over the year.
 Worn clothes were a sign of labor and productivity, which garnered well-deserved new clothes.
 Hard work = new clothes = good person.
 So if the cat found that you were wearing your old clothes, that meant you didn’t work hard.
 That was grounds for snacking on your toddlers.